1000 Steps, Dandenong Ranges

 Views through the trees to distant Lysterfield Lake can be seen on the way.
 Benches provide an opportunity to relax and take in the trail.

 Plaques describing various locations along the real Kokoda Trail are placed evenly on the track, interesting reading and a grand excuse to stop to catch one’s breath!

 Don’t feel pressured to keep up a fast pace as fitness fanatics pass by, take your time to read the history of the Kokoda Memorial Trail.

-After walking up the 1000 Steps, a good return option is to follow Lyrebird Trackback down.
+After walking up the 1000 Steps in the Dandenongs, a good return option is to follow Lyrebird Trackback down.
 This image is deceptive!
 It is a steep track and can be slippery underfoot with loose gravel on the surface.
 The new steps make it easier than it used to be.